SwisscoastAG/HLiquity/README.md

 The `PriceFeedTestnet.sol` is a mock PriceFeed for testnet and general back end testing purposes, with no oracle connection.
 It contains a manual price setter, `setPrice()`, and a getter, `getPrice()`, which returns the latest stored price.

-The mainnet PriceFeed is tested in `test/PriceFeedTest.js`, using a mock Chainlink aggregator and a mock TellorMaster contract.

 ### PriceFeed limitations and known issues

-The purpose of the PriceFeed is to be at least as good as an immutable PriceFeed that relies purely on Chainlink, while also having some resilience in case of Chainlink failure / timeout, and chance of recovery.
+The purpose of the PriceFeed is to be at least as good as an immutable PriceFeed that relies purely on Pyth, while also having some resilience in case of Pyth failure / timeout, and chance of recovery.

-The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from Tellor, and if possible, for returning to Chainlink if/when it recovers.
+The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from Supra, and if possible, for returning to Pyth if/when it recovers.

-The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.
+The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Pyth failure or timeout, and also the possibility of returning to an honest Pyth price after it has failed and recovered.

-We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, HLiquity would become permanently unusable anyway.
+We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Pyth were to be hacked or permanently fail, HLiquity would become permanently unusable anyway.

-**Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by HLiquity.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.

-However, the check `chainlinkIsBroken` uses both the current response from the latest round and the response previous round.
-Since `decimals` is not attached to round data, HLiquity has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same.
-HLiquity assumes the current return value of decimals() applies to both current round `i` and previous round `i-1`.

-This means that a decimal change that coincides with a HLiquity price fetch could cause HLiquity to assert that the Chainlink price has deviated too much, and fall back to Tellor.
-There is nothing we can do about this.
-We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, HLiquity may fall back to Tellor.

-To summarize the Chainlink decimals issue:
-- HLiquity can handle the case where Chainlink decimals changes across _two consecutive rounds `i` and `i-1` which are not used in the same HLiquity price fetch_
-- If HLiquity fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause HLiquity to fall back to Tellor
-- HLiquity will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

-**Tellor Decimals**: Tellor uses 6 decimal precision for their HBARCHF price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
-Their decimals value is not offered in their on-chain contracts.
-We rely on the continued social consensus around 6 decimals for their HBARCHF price feed.
-Tellor have informed us that if there was demand for an HBARCHF price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current HBARCHF `requestId` (1) used by HLiquity.

 ### Keeping a sorted list of Troves ordered by ICR